 Visiting Croatia and looking for a Blue Cave Split Guide?
 We’re here to help!

-Named for the hues of light that illuminate its interior, the blue cave Split is an unmissable sight in Croatia.
+Named for the hues of light that illuminate its interior, the Blue Cave near Split is an unmissable sight in Croatia.
 Where does the stunning azure color come from?
 As the sun reflects off the white floor of the cave, the whole cove is shrouded in shimmering blue light.
-The blue cave near Split has a magical atmosphere and is an unmissable experience.
+The Blue Cave near Split has a magical atmosphere and is an unmissable experience.
 It’s accessible by boat only, and every year hundreds of tourists wait their turn to see the beauty of the cave.